tomasz-oponowicz/generator-boombox/README.md

 ## Usage

-Create a new application using generator:
+Create a new application using the Boombox:

     yo boombox [appName]